Lorenzo23/Italy_Covid-19/README.md

                     virtual environment and install the geopandas dependencies there to avoid possible conflicts).
 2. ***Forecasting.ipynb***: in this notebook i've tried to forecast the trend of total cases in each region.
 I've used:
    - Logistic model
+   - LSTM: implementation of long-short time memory network to model the growth of coronavirus cases with a data-driven approach.

 ## Further Information

 The aim of these analysis is simply to have a global view on behavior of Coronavirus in my country.
-Future goals are the enrinchment of predictive models in Forecasting notebook in order to study and predict the behavior on the next days.
-There are many difficulties related to this task:
+Some difficulties are related to the task of predictive modeling:
 - Little amount of historical data.
 - Missing of important information such as exogenous variables (i.e. restriction policies and so on) and epidemiological variables characterizing virus spread in the actual dataset.

-Anyway, I think it worths a try :)
+The latter motivates the use of a data-driven approach exploiting the potentiality of Deep Learning methods (such as LSTM).
 Anyone who is interested in the analysis and has suggestions/hints about possible predictive models can write me to the following mail address: lorenzo92rota@gmail.com

 ## License